This profile is part of a chronological series, which should be read in order. The series goes :

 (We keep the “episodes” short so they don’t take too long to read.
 And so everyone can use their favourite version of the Owl.)

-This entry corresponds to an era with relatively few appearance.
+This entry corresponds to an era with relatively few appearances.
 But during these, the character was evolving in a markedly different direction.

 - Real Name: Leland Owlsley.